BradleyEdelman/EdgeTrain/README.md

 ```

 ## Usage
-To use OptiTrain, simply import the package and configure your training environment:
+To use EdgeTrain, simply import the package and configure your training environment:

 ```python
 # Import library